Hillsborough disaster Wikipedia posts: Reactions

-Jon Davies, chief executive of Wikimedia UK, said it was "appalled by such vandalism" but added that, "In this case, none of the offensive comments were up for more than a couple of hours, and most were removed in a few minutes."
+Jon Davies, chief executive of Wikimedia UK, said he was "appalled by such vandalism" but added that, "In this case, none of the offensive comments were up for more than a couple of hours, and most were removed in a few minutes."

 The Cabinet Office described the edits in question as "sickening".
 "The behaviour is in complete contravention of the Civil Service Code.
 It is entirely unacceptable," they added.

 Sheila Coleman of the Hillsborough Justice Campaign called the edits "absolutely disgusting" and said the relatives of the Hillsborough disaster victims would demand a formal inquiry.

 A critic of Wikipedia, Nigel Scott, writing in Spiked, sought to place the incident in the context of what he sees as Wikipedia's structural flaws, saying, "Wikipedia is not blameless in this.
 It allows misinformation to flourish and provides it with a cloak of respectability.
 It is under-resourced and is unable to police itself adequately."
 However, the main focus of his argument was other Wikipedia controversies, including the creation of the Bicholim conflict article, accusations of editing on behalf of Chuka Umunna and the Wiki-PR editing of Wikipedia.